iiiw/espanso-package-licenses/README.md

 ## Placeholders

 Some licenses use placeholders.
 The year placeholder is always replaced by the current year.
-If the license has an owner placeholder, the [global variable](https://espanso.org/docs/matches/basics/#global-variables) `$ESPANSO_LICENSE_OWNER` is injected, if set.
+If the license has an owner placeholder, the [global variable](https://espanso.org/docs/matches/basics/#global-variables) `$ESPANSO_LICENSE_OWNER` is injected.
+If this variable is not set, the placeholder is not replaced.

 | Placeholder                                           | Substitution                        |
 | ---                                                   | ---                                 |
 | `<year>`                                              | This year (`%Y` in strftime format) |
 | `<owner>`, `<name of author>`, `<copyright holder> …` | `$ESPANSO_LICENSE_OWNER` (if set)   |

-To nominate the license owner, add in `$CONFIG/match/base.yml`, for example:
+To define the license owner, add (for example) in `$CONFIG/match/base.yml`:

 ```
 global_vars: